pixeltris/YgoMaster/Docs/CustomImages.md

 ## Unity asset file paths

-File paths in `LocalData` are determined crc32 of the file path which you can calculate online https://emn178.github.io/online-tools/crc32.html
+File names in `LocalData` are based on the crc32 of the original file path which you can calculate online https://emn178.github.io/online-tools/crc32.html

 The first two characters of the crc determines the folder name for the file.